LeoVanRensburg/FL-Testbed/README.md

 mkdir -p /home/$(whoami)/Documents/logs/{1..13}
 ```

-We also need to give the script start.sh permissions to execute.
+We also need to give the script all the necessary scripts permission to execute.
 ```
 chmod +x /home/$(whoami)/Documents/DistributedConsensusAlgorithm/start.sh
+chmod +x /home/$(whoami)/Documents/DistributedConsensusAlgorithm/api/grafana.sh
 ```

 Now you can proceed to [Usage](#usage).